-The site the subject of this Proposed Plan Change was included in the review as it was considered by Council to no longer be required for the recreational purpose for which it was originally acquired.
-Further assessment by Council of the future potential of this site concluded that its contribution to the local and city-wide open space/recreational network was low.
+The sites the subject of this Proposed Plan Change was included in the review as they were considered by Council to no longer be required for the recreational purpose for which they were originally acquired.
+Further assessment by Council of the future potential of each of these sites concluded that their contribution to the local and city-wide open space/recreational network was low.
 Consequently, Council has resolved to declare the land surplus for recreational and open space purposes subject to the outcome of this proposed plan change to re-zone it residential.